-The consequence of breaking a school rule, will automatically incur a behaviour point.
-For example, poor punctuality (to school and/or lesson), lack of equipment, incorrect uniform, unruly corridor conduct etc.
+As a consequence of breaking a school rule, a negative behaviour point will be logged on Class Charts.
+For example, poor punctuality (to school and/or lesson), lack of equipment, disruption in lesson, incorrect uniform, unruly corridor conduct etc.

 In Class